 Valuation account definition

-A valuation account is paired with an asset account or liability account, and offsets the value of the assets or liabilities in the paired account.
+A valuation account contains an offsetting negative balance that reduces the carrying amount of the asset or liability account with which it is paired.
 The result of this account pairing is a net balance, which is the carrying amount of the underlying asset or liability.
 The valuation account concept is useful for estimating any possible reductions in the values of assets or liabilities prior to a more definitive transaction that firmly establishes a reduction.
 Valuation accounts are only used in accrual basis accounting.
 They are not used in cash basis accounting.

 Examples of Valuation Accounts